Student Organizations Resources

 - After the email account is set up, Student Activities will submit a request to

-Management Information Services (MIS) to grant access to EMS.
+Management Information Services (MIS) to grant access to RIC Rooms.
 Once access is granted, you will be sent a notification email.
-Please note that while you are waiting for access to be granted, your advisor can log into EMS to make space reservations on the organization's behalf.
+Please note that while you are waiting for access to be granted, your advisor can log into RIC Rooms to make space reservations on the organization's behalf.

 Student Activities appreciates your patience during this process!
 It can take at least a month to complete the entire process.
 To speed things up, make sure to submit officer information, complete the SCG financial paperwork, and meet with Student Activities as soon as possible.